durr1602/gyoza/docs/source/configuration.rst

 To prevent any typing mistake, the genetic code is imported from a `CoCoPUTs
 <https://dnahive.fda.gov/dna.cgi?cmd=codon_usage&id=537&mode=cocoputs>`__ table (which
-also features codon frequencies, although the workflow does not make use of this). `The one provided <../../config/project_files/codon_table.csv>`__ corresponds to *Saccharomyces cerevisiae* TAXID 559292.
+also features codon frequencies, although the workflow does not make use of this).
+The one provided corresponds to *Saccharomyces cerevisiae* TAXID 559292.
 Feel free to replace it if you ever need to specify a different genetic code.
 Any csv-formatted file with at least two columns (“codon” and “aminoacid”) should do.
 The file should be named ``codon_table.csv`` and be placed in the project folder.

 WT DNA sequences
 ~~~~~~~~~~~~~~~~